Skip to main content

 Planned Value% CompleteEarned Value

-I know that it can be challenging to determine the % complete of a task.
-This is why it is generally helpful to have it map back to specific deliverables, but that’s a story for another blog post on project planning and Work Breakdown Structures (WBS).
+It can be challenging to determine the % complete of a task.
+This is why it is generally helpful to have it map back to specific deliverables, but that’s a story for another blog post on project planning and work breakdown structures (WBS).

 6 Formulas For Earned Value Management